poulti/brain-pages/docs/docker-from-compose-to-swarm.md

 ### how to access **bound folders** in swarm mode?
 (Volumes and storage)

+So in swarm, you can't bind a local folder, because you can't predict where a given container will be located.
 [Volumes in swarm](https://stackoverflow.com/questions/55288453/docker-volume-in-swarm)

 >A volume is a way for docker to describe a mount point.
 When a volume get created, it doesn't actually get physically mounted anywhere until a container needs it.